Use of mobile phone sensing data to estimate residence and mobility times in urban patches during the COVID-19 epidemic: The case of the 2020 outbreak in Hermosillo, Mexico: Data

 Figure~\ref{fig:DensitySample} shows the bivariate normal kernel density estimate for traveled distance between consecutive pings and travel time (in a logarithmic scale for proper visualization) using all pings recorded during the study period from a sample of 10,000 id's.
 This graph was generated using MASS package in R and selecting kde2d's default parameters.
-The vertical dotted lines mark the corresponding time scale in minutes and/or hours.
-Similarly, the horizontal dotted lines mark the corresponding distances traveled in meters and/or kilometers.
+The vertical dotted lines mark the corresponding time scale in seconds.
+Similarly, the horizontal dotted lines mark the corresponding distances traveled in meters.
 From the figure, we observe that most consecutive pings are at intervals between 2 and 30 minutes.
 These are divided into those where people move only few meters (likely walking or in a workspace) and those where they move between 30 and 500 meters (likely in a vehicle).
 At the top right, a third, less important group spends between 2 and 40 hours between pings but moves 500 to 10,000 meters.

 To carry out censuses and surveys, it is necessary to define, in the geographical area, the study areas.
 Such units are called Geostatistical Areas and in Mexico these are: State (AGEE), Municipal (AGEM) and Basic (AGEB).
 The latter is the smallest and fundamental geographical area and may be urban or rural.
-Urban AGEB's delimit a part or the total of a locality of 2500 inhabitants or more.
+Urban AGEBs delimit a part or the total of a locality of 2500 inhabitants or more.
 In larger towns and cities, these AGEBs generally groups 25 to 50 blocks.

-In the case of the city of Hermosillo, there are 587 urban AGEB's whose population sizes are illustrated in Figure~\ref{fig:AGEB}.
+In the case of the city of Hermosillo, there are 587 urban AGEBs whose population sizes are illustrated in Figure~\ref{fig:AGEB}.